 Conclusion:

-Representational State Transfer API holds immense potential for the future, and it has forced the WordPress Stakeholders to start using it.
+Representational State Transfer API holds immense potential for the future, and it has forced WordPress Stakeholders to start using it.
 REST API is already being included in the WordPress Core, and now Theme and Plugin developers have started to use API for theme and plugin maintenance, data integration, and other application requests.

-The REST API has transformed WordPress form a simple CMS to a fully equipped web application development platform.
+The REST API has transformed WordPress from a simple CMS to a fully equipped web application development platform.
 It is still in its nascent stage but the dedicated development community is surely going to harness its full potential.
 It is a vast concept and you need to practice it to understand it completely, and what you can do with it solely depends on your imagination.